kianoushakbari93/DeltaTableCreator/README.md

 - Kinit as Hive user
 - Enter beeline (through hive)
 - Use the created database
-- ALTER & DROP the Delta tables that are not working with the Hive by running the ALTERDROP.sql
 - Run table creation SQL script (created previously)
 - Show tables created
 - Destroy kerberos details